Qazaqstan (TV channel)

 Qazaqstan TV is also available in homes throughout Russia, Kyrgyzstan, Uzbekistan, Mongolia and China.

 History

 The first national television channel in Kazakhstan aired for the first time in 1958.
+The first center in Alma-Ata opened in April of that year, followed by Ust-Kameogorsk in July and Karaganda in October.
 At the time broadcasting was limited to five hours a day.
 By 1987 Kazakhstan was ranked fourth among all Soviet republics by the amount of broadcasting, and second by the number of feature films and documentaries produced.

 Qazaqstan TV used to operate two national channels: Kazakhstan-1 (since 2017, Qazaqstan) and Kazakhstan-2.
 The latter channel was later renamed Alatau in 1992 before being replaced by Khabar TV in 1995.

 Since September 2011 the channel broadcasts exclusively in Kazakh language.
 Prior to that both Kazakh and Russian languages were used.